Duration: 4 years full time

-Our Department of Politics and International Relations and School of Law have excellent reputations for high quality research and teaching, and for engagement in policy and practice, through active involvement with government bodies and voluntary statutory agencies.
+Our Department of Politics, International Relations and Philosophy and Department of Law and Criminology have excellent reputations for high quality research and teaching, and for engagement in policy and practice, through active involvement with government bodies and voluntary statutory agencies.

 Studying our BA Politics and Law degree, you will gain a solid foundation in politics and law at all levels and in all forms.